Is a Master’s Degree in Accounting Worth It?

 Master's degrees in accounting are designed for those looking to get ahead as a public accountant, corporate accountant, auditor, fraud examiner, financial analyst and so much more.
 It can be the boost you need to a higher-level position in banking, taxation, insurance or any company with a financial division.
 With an advanced accounting degree, you’ll gain superior analytical skills, deepen your knowledge of accounting principles and learn the latest technology.

-Importantly, a master's in accounting is an important step toward certification as a public accountant (CPA).
+A master's degree in accounting is an important step toward certification as a public accountant (CPA).
 The CPA exam is the most well-known designation in the accounting profession.
-While intense, it's worth it.
+While intense, it’s worth it.
 After passing the exam, accountants are able to file reports to the Securities and Exchange Commission, making them appreciably more marketable to potential employers.

 Committing to a career direction is often a milestone decision in a person's life.
 You want to be sure your investment in an advanced degree is worth the time, money and energy.
 Gut instinct is one of your most reliable advisors, but you can assess your own ambition to lead, salary and title goals and a job's flexibility to help you determine if a profession like accounting suits your personality and life's plan.
-Read on for the many directions an accounting career can take, who's choosing accounting and why, and what it looks like on a day-to-day basis.
+There are many things you can do with an accounting degree besides accounting, but also many careers that require daily use of accounting-specific principles.

-According to the U.S. Bureau of Labor Statistics, a few possible positions available once you have an accounting degree include:
+According to the U.S. Bureau of Labor Statistics (BLS), a few possible positions available once you have an accounting degree include:

 - Management Accountant